jordhuang/jc_control/README.md

 For more information, see the paper:

+Questions, comments, and issues can be directed to Jordan Huang (jah499@scarletmail.rutgers.edu) and Srivatsan Chakram (schakram@physics.rutgers.edu).

 ## Python requirements

 The code is compatible with Python (3.13.11), PyTorch (2.10), QuTiP (5.2.3), NumPy (2.3.5), and h5py (3.15.1).
 It may work with later versions.